geocortex/vertigis-mobile-samples/Geocortex.Mobile.Samples/Geocortex.Mobile.Samples/Samples/AppConfiguration/MapAndFeatureCommands/README.md

 ﻿# Map and Feature Commands

 ### Description
-This sample demonstrates common feature and map commands that are available in Geocortex Mobile.
+This sample demonstrates common feature and map commands that are available in VertiGIS Studio Mobile.

 ### Tips
 - Try clicking a feature or selecting a search result.
 Many commands only take effect when a feature is selected/highlighted, etc.